+Please confirm that your current position is either permanent or that your current employment will extend beyond the lifetime of the award.

+Present Appointment\, Department\, Employing Institution\

-Nationality Please use the drop-down list to select your nationality.
-Additional nationalities can be added after the initial selection if required, by selecting 'add row'.
-Employment Status Please confirm that your current position is either permanent or that your current employment will extend beyond the lifetime of the award.
-Present Appointment, Department, Employing Institution Please give details of your current appointment.
-The Principal Investigator must be a researcher within the humanities and social sciences, must be based at an eligible UK university or research institute, and must be of postdoctoral (or above) or equivalent status.
+Please give details of your current appointment.
+The Principal Investigator must be a researcher within the humanities and social sciences, must be based at an eligible university or research institute, and must be of postdoctoral (or above) or equivalent status.
 The Principal Investigator must either be in permanent position at the institution or have a fixed-term position for the duration of the award.

-PhD Confirmation/ Awarded Date Applicants working towards a PhD or awaiting the outcome of their viva/submission of corrections are not eligible to apply.
+PhD Confirmation\/ Awarded Date

+Applicants working towards a PhD or awaiting the outcome of their viva/submission of corrections are not eligible to apply.
 Please therefore confirm that you have a PhD by answering yes.
 If you are a scholar with relevant equivalent experience, but no doctorate, please select 'no' and indicate in the 'personal statement' field why you should be eligible for consideration.

 Please enter the date of your viva voce examination in the 'PhD Awarded Date' field.

-Early Career Eligibility Please detail how you meet the Early Career requirements of the scheme, including details of any career breaks.
-(250 words) Personal Statement This field is optional, but may be used, for example, in providing information regarding interruptions to an academic career or your equivalent research experience.
+Personal Statement This field is optional, but may be used, for example, in providing information regarding interruptions to an academic career or your equivalent research experience.
 (500 words) Principal Investigator Time Allocated Please indicate the amount of time the Principal Investigator will spend on the proposed project.
 The PI can spend a minimum of 20% of their time and a maximum of 100% of their time on the grant.
 The time spent on the grant can change over the course of the award but may not be under 20% across the duration of the award.
 Key Career Appointments and Posts Please use this field to provide a list of your key career appointments and posts.
 (250 words) Key Career Publications, Grants, and other Career Highlights Please use this field to provide a list of key relevant publications, grants, and highlights that you think most appropriate for an award under this scheme (250 words) Where did you hear of this scheme?
 It helps the British Academy to target appropriate resources towards the promotion of the scheme to know where an applicant hears about it.
 As appropriate, please state: BA website; BA literature; PhD supervisor; Institution Research Office; Twitter, colleague, etc.

-Page 4: CO-APPLICANT DETAILS
+Page 5: CO-APPLICANT DETAILS